Tips on Choosing a Contractor

-Builders have the responsibility of correcting certain defects that may occur in a home in the first ten years after it is built.
+Builders have the responsibility of correcting certain defects that may occur in a home for a pre-determined amount of time after it is built.
 This also applies to homes built with the homeowner acting as the general contractor.

 Occupational & Safety Health Administration (OSHA):